GoogleChrome/web.dev/src/site/content/en/blog/prefers-color-scheme/index.md

 The best practices mentioned in this post and helpers like the [`<dark-mode-toggle>`](https://github.com/GoogleChromeLabs/dark-mode-toggle) custom element should make you confident in your ability to create an amazing dark mode experience.
-[Let me know on Twitter](https://twitter.com/tomayac) what you create and if this post was useful.
+[Let me know on Twitter](https://twitter.com/tomayac) what you create and if this post was useful or suggestions for improving it.
 Thanks for reading! 🌒

 ## Related links